ElderLo1/HomeSuite-PS3/MakeNav/README.md

 ## Work that currently needs to be done.
 - Implement handling of scenes inside REGION tags
 - Do more testing on different scenelists (i.e. DH's offline build scenelist)
+- Figure out a way to let the user sort scenes in the Explore category by a creator id.

 ### Important
 PlayStation Home is owned by Sony Computer Entertainment Europe.
 No copyright infringement is intended with this project.